 - In Kate Seredy's The White Stag, it leads them onward at various times.

-- Harry Potter's patronous is a stag, to symbolism his father's animal form and that he's still watching over him.
+- Harry Potter's patronus is a stag, to symbolise his father's animal form and that he's still watching over him.
 The seventh book also prominently features a mysterious silver doe that leads Harry to the Sword of Gryffindor.
-Its actually Snape's patronous, and represents Lily, the woman he loved.
+It's actually Snape's patronus, and represents Lily, the woman he loved.

 - James Thurber's The White Deer.
 Its nature is central to the story.

 - In the Dragonlance novel Dragons of Autumn Twilight, the Forestmaster is a sentient, majestic deer that charges the Heroes of the Lance to travel to Xak Tsaroth to retrieve the Disks of Mishakal, an ancient artifact that could help bring back Krynn's gods.

 - In P.N.Elrod's 'His Father's Son', a mystical boy character who entered a dreamworld-like setting and communicated with a white stag as a spirit guide.

 - In the Magic Tree House, Merlin is able to turn into a stag.

 - In J. R. R. Tolkien's The Hobbit, while they are in the Mirkwood, one of the first marvels they see is a deer that leaps a wide river.
 Thorin's shooting it only causes it to stumble a bit.